ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-data-stage.md

 # USB-3: DATA Stage

-The next step is to respond to the GET_DESCRIPTOR request with a device descriptor.
+The next step is to respond to the `GET_DESCRIPTOR` request for our device descriptor, with an actual device descriptor that describes our USB Device.

-❗️ Keep the cable connected to the J3 port for the rest of the workshop
+## Handle the request

-## ✅ Open the `nrf52-code/usb-app/src/bin/usb-3.rs` file
+✅ Open the [`nrf52-code/usb-app/src/bin/usb-3.rs`][usb_3] file

 Part of this response is already implemented.
 We'll go through this.